– Equipop Labs: equipping collective intelligence

 Equipop, convinced of the transformative potential that collective and multidisciplinary action represents, decided in 2017 to extend its range of support for changemakers.
 It now offers Equipop Labs, a new method of supporting project planning and development within the Equipop Innovation Fund.

 What are Equipop labs?
-Equipop Labs are project-incubation spaces that aim to enable CSOs, institutions, and anyone else working for the protection and respect of SRHR to take the time to strategize and plan collective actions.
+Equipop Labs are project-incubation spaces that aim to enable CSOs, institutions, and anyone else working for the protection and respect of SRHR to take the time to strategizeand plan collective actions.
 Created in partnership with Design-Thinking specialists, Equipop Labs follow three main steps, as summarized in the diagram below:

+1. Incubation preparation phase: fine-tuning a common understanding of the context and forces involved Conducted by Equipop in collaboration with its partners, this contextual analysis takes stock of issues in each area, identifying gaps, possible synergies, and stakeholders whose expertise and positioning will be useful in designing projects.
 2. Incubation phase: equipping collective intelligence In this phase, Equipop uses Design Thinking and brings together various experts during a one-week (on average) workshop in order to create joint actions.
-The incubation phase covers: 1 – the group identifying the key issue that must be acted on, 2 – thinking about how this issue can be addressed by the incubated project, 3 – prototyping and testing the selected solu-tion, and then refining it in order to improve it.
+The incubation phase covers: 1 – the group identifying the key issue that must be acted on, 2 – thinking about how this issue can be addressed by the incubated project, 3 – prototyping and testing the selected solution,, and then refining it in order to improve it.
+3. Writing phase Once the incubation workshop has been completed, the organizations in charge of the future project finish writing a description of it based on workshop discussions.